talon-one/talon_one.js/docs/ManagementApi.md

 Get loyalty program

-Get the specified [loyalty program](https://www.talon.one/glossary/loyalty).
+Get the specified [loyalty program](https://docs.talon.one/docs/product/loyalty-programs/overview).
 To list all loyalty programs in your Application, use [List loyalty programs](#operation/getLoyaltyPrograms).
-To list the loyalty programs that a customer profile is part of, use the [List customer profile data](/integration-api/#operation/getCustomerInventory)
+To list the loyalty programs that a customer profile is part of, use the [List customer data](https://docs.talon.one/integration-api#tag/Customer-profiles/operation/getCustomerInventory)

 ### Example